-Streaked horned larks forage on the ground in bare fields among short vegetation.
-They eat seeds and grass but feed their young insects.
+Streaked horned larks forage on the ground in bare fields or among short vegetation.
+They eat seeds and grass but feed their young insects, exclusively.

 For a map reflecting this species' conservation status and other species' information, check out NatureServe Explorer and the International Union for Conservation of Nature Redlist.